quantmind/awesome-data-science-viz/README.md

 * [Keras](https://github.com/fchollet/keras) Deep Learning library for [Theano][], [TensorFlow][] and [CNTK][].
 * [Caffe](https://github.com/BVLC/caffe) deep learning framework made with expression, speed, and modularity in mind.
 Written in C++ and has python bindings.
 * [Torch](https://github.com/torch/torch7) provides several tools for fast tensor mathematics, storage interfaces and machine learning models.
 Written in C with Lua interface.
+* [PyTorch](https://pytorch.org/) tensors and dynamic neural networks in Python with strong GPU acceleration
 * [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit) is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 Writtent in C++ with bindings for python and other languages.
 * [Scikit Learn](https://github.com/scikit-learn/scikit-learn) is a Python module for machine learning built on top of [SciPy](https://www.scipy.org/)
 * [CNTK][] computational network toolkit.
 A C++ library by Microsoft Research.